 - 1. All examinations (regularly scheduled, make-up, special accommodations) will be proctored with a faculty member(s) present. - 2.
-All students must wear their West Penn Hospital School of Nursing identification (ID) badge in order to test.
-Any student not wearing their West Penn Hospital School of Nursing ID badge will need to schedule a make-up examination or quiz (Refer to Exam & Quiz Make-up in Section C). - a.
+All students must wear their Western Pennsylvania Hospital School of Nursing identification (ID) badge in order to test.
+Any student not wearing their Western Pennsylvania Hospital School of Nursing ID badge will need to schedule a make-up examination or quiz (Refer to Exam & Quiz Make-up in Section C). - a.
 In the event that a student does not have their ID badge and must re-schedule to take an exam or quiz, the student will incur a 7% reduction in the total score achieved. - 3.
-Only pencils, a highlighter, and a blank index card will be permitted on the desk during an examination or quiz.
-Students are not permitted to have any written notes or electronic devices such as laptops, cell phones, tablets, or smart watches with them during an exam or quiz.
-The list of electronic devices is not all inclusive. - 4.
+Only the laptop used for testing will be permitted on the desk during an examination or quiz.
+Students are not permitted to have any written notes or additional electronic devices such as cell phones, tablets, or smart watches with them during an exam or quiz.
+This list of electronic devices is not all inclusive - 4.
 Personal items including food and beverages are to be placed in lockers, residence rooms, or designated areas of classrooms during an exam or quiz.
 Hats, jackets, and clothing with hoods may not be worn during an exam or quiz.
 These articles of clothing must be removed prior to an exam or quiz. - 5.
-All students must remain in the room following an exam or quiz review until faculty has collected all of the examinations or quizzes. - 6.
-Exam and quiz scores will be entered into Campus Café within 5 (five) business days of the scheduled exam or quiz.
+Exam and quiz scores will be entered into D2L within 5 (five) business days of the scheduled exam or quiz.

-A. Exam and Quiz Attendance
+B. Exam and Quiz Attendance

 - 1. Students are expected to arrive at least 10 minutes prior to scheduled exams and quizzes.
 In the event that a student is late, the student will be given the following options: - a.
 The student may complete the exam or quiz in the remaining time allotted.
 No additional time or extensions will be granted. - b.
 If there is insufficient time to complete an exam or quiz, it will be rescheduled.
 The student will receive a 7% reduction from their total exam score. - 2.
 For any anticipated exam or quiz absence, the student should notify the Course Chairperson within 24 hours before the scheduled date and time. - 3.
-A student will receive a 7% reduction from their total score for examinations or quizzes not taken at the designated scheduled time (early or late), including a no call/no show. - 4.
-It is the responsibility of the student to contact the Course Chairperson within 24 hours of the original examination or quiz date and time in order to reschedule.
-If the Course Chairperson is not contacted within 24 hours:
+A student will receive a 7% reduction from their total score for examinations or quizzes not taken at the designated scheduled time (early or late), including a no call/no show.

-- a.
+- 4. It is the responsibility of the student to contact the Course Chairperson within 24 hours of the original examination or quiz date and time in order to reschedule.
+If the Course Chairperson is not contacted within 24 hours: - a.
 The student will receive an additional 7% reduction from their total exam score. - b.
 The student will receive a score of zero for a quiz. - 5.
 A make-up examination or quiz must be taken within three (3) business days from the originally scheduled date and time.
 The Course Chairperson will determine the date and time of the make-up exam or quiz. - 6.
 If a student is absent from an exam or quiz due to approved jury duty, military duty, or bereavement, no reduction in the exam or quiz score will occur. - 7.
 Examinations and quizzes may not be repeated in a course for any reason.

-B. Exam and Quiz Make-up
+C. Exam and Quiz Make-up

 - 1. An alternative exam or quiz may be used for a make-up. - 2.
-Alternative exam items may include multiple choice, short answer, diagrams, pictures or fill in the blank.
+Alternative exam items may include multiple choice, short answer, diagrams, picture(s) or fill in the blank.

-C. Assignment Scoring
+D. Assignment Scoring